{{flagHref}}

 Description

-Silver is a lustrous element.
-It is known for its high electrical conductivity, defined chemical reactivity and multiple applications in industry, art and medicine.
+Silver is a bright element that is valued for its excellent conductivity, specific chemical activity, and wide applications in industry, art, and medicine.

 Property